Generalization Analysis of Message Passing Neural Networks on Large Random Graphs: Introduction

 \subsection{Main Contributions}

-In this paper, we prove that MPNNs with mean aggregation (see Table \ref{table:MPNNExamples} for examples) are stable under sampling, as informally defined in (\ref{eq:stableUnderSampling}).
-We describe how this stability leads the network to generalize well to previously unseen data.
-To show this, we bound the generalization error (\ref{eq:genError}).

 We follow the route of \cite{keriven2020convergence} and consider graphs as discretizations of continuous spaces in our analysis, called random graph models (RGM, see Definition \ref{def:RGM}).
 We introduce a continuous version of message passing neural networks -- the realization of MPNNs on random graph models, which we call cMPNNs.
-Such cMPNNs are seen as limit objects of graph MPNNs, with the number of graph nodes going to infinity.
-For graphs that sample the RGM, Namely, we prove the convergence of the graph MPNN to the corresponding cMPNN as the number of nodes increases (see Figure \ref{tbl:conv} for illustration).
-As a result of the convergence property, we prove that graph MPNN are stable under sampling from RGMs.
-Here, we summarize the result informally.
+Such cMPNNs are seen as limit objects of graph MPNNs, when the number of graph nodes goes to infinity.
+We prove, up to our knowledge, the first convergence result of the graph MPNN to the corresponding cMPNN as the number of nodes increases, which is uniform in the choice of the MPNN.

-\begin{theorem}[Informal version of Theorem \ref{thm:Main2InProb}] Consider a MPNN $\Theta$ and a RGM $\mathcal{R}$.
-Assume that two graphs $G$ and $G'$ with graph feature maps $\mathbf{f}$ and $\mathbf{f}'$ are drawn randomly from $\mathcal{R}$.
-Let $N$ and $N'$ be the number of nodes in $G$ and $G'$.
-With probability at least $1-p$, we have

-where $C$ depends on $\mathcal{R}$ and the regularity and depth of the network $\Theta$. \end{theorem} The above theorem states that the finer the two graphs sample the RGM, the closer the output of the MPNN is on the two graphs.

-For the generalization analysis, we assume that the data distribution $p$ represents graphs, which are randomly sampled from a collection of template RGMs, with a random number of nodes.
-Using our stability results, we can then prove that the generalization error between the training set and the true distribution is small.
+For the generalization analysis, we assume that the data distribution $\mu_\mathcal{G}$ represents graphs which are randomly sampled from a collection of template RGMs, with a random number of nodes.
+Using our convergence results, we can then prove that the generalization error between the training set and the true distribution is small.
 Here, we give the following informal version of Theorem \ref{thm:mainGenError}.